-In the world of inventory management, predicting the future is no longer an exercise in guesswork.
-With artificial intelligence and machine learning algorithm With cloud-based solutions, companies can anticipate demand, reduce waste, and make decisions based on real data.
-But how can they measure whether these predictions are actually working?
-The answer lies in KPIs—indicators that translate the model's efficiency into tangible results.
+In the world of inventory management, predicting the future is no longer a guessing game.
+With artificial intelligence and cloud-based machine learning , companies can anticipate demand, reduce waste, and make decisions based on real data.
+But how do you measure whether these predictions are actually working?
+The answer lies in KPIs — indicators that translate the model's efficiency into tangible results.

 1. Forecast accuracy